 You’ve seen them on sticker, posters, and t-shirts.
 It’s been admired by the likes of Chefs Grant Achatz, Rick Bayless and the late, great Anthony Bourdain.
 Now is your chance to try the Chicago-style hot dog, the dish that truly captures the hearts of locals and visitors alike.

 Don’t sleep on this dog:

 At Portillo’s, you get the quintessential example of this Chicago signature dish: an all-beef frankfurter tucked into a steamed poppy seed bun, topped with relish, celery salt, chopped onions, sliced tomatoes, sport peppers, and a pickle.
-It’s the pièce de résistance of our Best in Chow Food Tour.
+It’s the pièce de résistance of our Iconic Foods of Chicago Food Tour.

 Squeeze mustard — never ketchup, for God’s sake — on that beauty and you’re good to go.

 #6 The Famous Kuma Burger at Kuma’s Corner